Exercise 13.1

 2. The department hates CS 262; it’s wildly unpopular.

-3. Your going to hate CS 262; its wildly unpopular because they’re to many mindless details two attend too.
+3. Your going to hate CS 262; its alot of work because their to many mindless details two attend too.

 4. Come to the CS 262 exam classroom with your mobile device.